 If the brake fluid level falls below the bottom of the viewer, this indicates a leakage in the brake system or worn-out brake linings.
-Have the brake system checked in an authorized KTM workshop, and do not ride any further.
+Check the brake system and not continue riding.
+(Your authorized KTM workshop will be glad to help.)